-φ is felicitous only if the evidence for φ is indirect.
+The primary concern of this paper is the felicity conditions on the use of epistemic modals.
+It has been argued by von Fintel & Gillies (2010) that $must \phi$ is felicitous only if the evidence for φ is indirect.
 To probe this claim, we will consider example pairs with the following profile: Two speakers, A and B, each say It must be raining.
 Suppose that A and B share identical perceptions, but nevertheless A's must φ utterance is intuitively felicitous while B's is not.
-As von Fintel & Gillies acknowledge, in order for their account to handle such example pairs, it must be claimed that what counts as direct evidence is context dependent and vague.
+As von Fintel & Gillies acknowledge, in order for their account to handle such example pairs, it must be claimed that what counts as direct evidence may be context dependent and vague.
 While A and B share the same perceptual evidence E, only B takes it as direct evidence that it is raining.
 The question is, why?
 Under von Fintel & Gillies's indirectness account, no answer is forthcoming.